carnesmedia/thumbkit/README.md

 Will write a 60x60 cropped image to `path/to/image.jpg`.

-NOTE: When the output filename is inferred, the filetype will also be inferred depending on the input type.
-In general, image files thumbnails should be the same type as their original.
-Video thumbnails should be jpg.
-Text and audio thumbnails should be png.
+The format of the output file will depend on the extension of the output path and defaults to the same as the input file.

 ### Text thumbnails